-(a) 1833 c.85.
+(a) 1946 c.45.

-(b) 1887 c.54 and 1945 c.7.
+(b) 1833 c.85.

-(c) S.I.
-2014/497.
+(c) 1887 c.54 and 1945 c.7.

-- (2) Article 13 applies to- - (a) the Sovereign Base Areas of Akrotiri and Dhekelia and St Helena, Ascension and Tristan da Cunha as set out in paragraph 1 of Schedule 2, - (b) the Falkland Islands and South Georgia and the South Sandwich Islands subject to paragraph 2(2) of Schedule 2. - (3) Article 14 applies to the Sovereign Base Areas of Akrotiri and Dhekelia as set out in paragraph 3 of Schedule 2. - (4) In the application of this Order to any territory listed in Schedule 1, the expression "the Territory" in this Order means that territory.
+- (i) a British citizen, a British overseas territories citizen, a British Overseas citizen, a British subject, a British National (Overseas) or a British protected person and is ordinarily resident in the Territory, or - (ii) a body incorporated or constituted under the law of any part of the Territory, and - (c) any person onboard a ship or aircraft that is registered in the Territory. - (2) Article 7(2) and Schedule 3 also apply to any relevant person mentioned in those provisions (and for this purpose "relevant person" has the meaning given in article 7(4) and (5)). - (3) Article 16 applies to- - (a) the Sovereign Base Areas of Akrotiri and Dhekelia in the Island of Cyprus and St Helena, Ascension and Tristan da Cunha as set out in paragraph 1 of Schedule 2, and - (b) the Falkland Islands and South Georgia and the South Sandwich Islands subject to paragraph 2(2) of Schedule 2. - (4) Article 17 applies to the Sovereign Base Areas of Akrotiri and Dhekelia in the Island of Cyprus as set out in paragraph 3 of Schedule 2. - (5) In the application of this Order to any territory listed in Schedule 1, the expression "the Territory" in this Order means that territory.